Surface Pro 4: Hardware

 The Surface Pro 4 is the same size as the Surface Pro 3, but has a thinner screen bezel which allows for a display of a slightly greater size of 12.3 in.
-The screen resolution is also greater than the Surface Pro 3's, at 2736x1824 at 267 PPI, with the same aspect ratio of 3:2 and 10-point multi-touch.
+The screen resolution is also greater than the Surface Pro 3's, at 2736×1824 at 267 PPI, with the same aspect ratio of 3:2 and 10-point multi-touch.
 The chassis is 0.03 in thinner and 0.03 lbs lighter than the Surface Pro 3.

 The cooling system of the 2-in-1 has been redesigned and dubbed hybrid liquid cooling system.
 It includes heat pipes with a flowing liquid, which is meant to avoid the use of the internal fan when the device is used for less demanding tasks such as web browsing.

 All Surface Pro 4 models feature 6th-generation Skylake Intel Core processors—m3, i5 or i7—which are more powerful and run cooler over its Intel Core Haswell predecessors found in the Surface Pro 3 and 2.
 The maximum clock rate of the most powerful CPU option (i7-6650U) is also greater at 2.2 GHz, with up to 3.4 GHz in the Turbo Boost mode.
 The m3-powered model is completely fanless.

-RAM and SSD options available are 4GB, 8GB, 16GB and 128GB, 256GB, 512GB, 1 TB respectively; the top options are twice as capacious compared to top options of the Surface Pro 4's two recent predecessors.
+RAM options available are 4GB, 8GB, and 16GB, while SSD options are 128GB, 256GB, 512GB, and 1TB; the top options are twice as capacious compared to top options of the Surface Pro 4's two recent predecessors.

 The common traits, inherited from the previous-generation Surface Pro 3, are a continuous kickstand, magnesium casing with a silver-colored back side, 802.11a/b/g/n/ac Wi-Fi radio, Bluetooth 4.0 Low Energy, full-size USB 3.0 port, microSD card reader, headset jack, Mini DisplayPort, Cover Port, and a renamed SurfaceConnect, a port on the side to connect a wall charger, Docking Station or Surface Dock accessories.

 Software

 All Surface Pro 4 models come with a 64-bit version of Windows 10 Pro and a Microsoft Office 30-day trial.
 Windows 10 comes pre-installed with Mail, Calendar, People, Xbox (app), Photos, Movies and TV, Groove, and Microsoft Edge.
 With Windows 10, a "Tablet mode" is available when the Type Cover is detached from the device.
 In this mode, all windows are opened full-screen and the interface becomes more touch-centric.

-The device also has a Windows Hello-compatible camera.
+The device also has a camera compatible with Windows Hello.
 It combines the use of a regular and infrared cameras to authenticate the user.

+Support and upgrades to Windows 11

+Upgrades to Windows 11 require at least an 8th-generation Intel CPU among other requirements.
+The Surface Pro 4's CPU falls short of Microsoft's minimum requirements, and thus cannot be officially upgraded to Windows 11.